scottlamb/moonfire-nvr/guide/install.md

                 --detach=true \
                 --restart=unless-stopped \
                 "${common_docker_run_args[@]}" \

+                # This is the simplest way of configuring networking, although
+                # you can use eg --publish=8080:8080 if you prefer.
                 --network=host \

                 --name="${container_name}" \
                 "${image_name}" \
                 run \

+                # Add any additional `moonfire-nvr run` arguments here, eg
+                # "--rtsp-library=ffmpeg" if the default "--rtsp-library=retina"
+                # isn't working.
                 --allow-unauthenticated-permissions='view_video: true' \

                 "$@"
         ;;
 start|stop|logs|rm)